filippob/introduction_to_gwas/README.md

 5. power_and_significance: designing GWAS experiments
 6. steps: identifying the individual steps involved in a GWAS study
 7. pipeline: assembling the individual steps into a bioinformatics pipeline for GWAS
+8. collaborative exercise: trying out what we learnt on new data